Impact of Science 2021 South Africa, online conference hosted from Cape Town

 If you are unable to attend the conference it is permitted to allow someone else to participate in your stead, if the name of the replacement is communicated before the start of the conference to the organisers.
 Cancellation without cost is possible until May 12th 2021.
 If you cancel between May 12th 2021 and June 2nd 2021, we will invoice €95 administration costs.
 After June 2nd 2021, you owe us the full amount.

 Photographs and/or videos may be taken at the conference.
-By attending this event, you acknowledge and agree that your likeness maybe included in photos and videos of the event and used by AESIS in connection with communications about the conference or other AESIS communications and promotion.
+By attending this event, you acknowledge and agree that your likeness maybe included in photos and videos of the event and used by AESIS/partners or press in connection with communications about the conference or other AESIS communications and promotion.
 If you do not agree to this usage, please send us a written notification at least 3 days before the event.

 Bonita Liu - Project Manager